cpalmer90/Reading-Notes/Reading-Notes.md

 I have a love 💖 and passion for wildlife and tech 💻.
 I have dabbled in code on/off trying to self teach C# with the aim of developing games using Unity and Blender.

- ***Now*** 💪 feels the right time to make a positive move forward in my coding journey to give me a good foundation which i can then build upon.
+ ***Now*** 💪 feels the right time to make a positive move forward in my coding journey; Which is why i have enrolled on techeducators Full-stack Bootcamp to give me a good foundation which i can then build upon while supporting my learning to become a junior developer .
 In the future i would **LOVE** to build accessible games and apps for those whom live with additional needs.

 On a personnal level i use wildlife 🐦 and nature 🍃 as my therapy and capture this with my camera 📸